Umuzi-org/ACN-syllabus/content/topics/python-specific/virtual-envs/_index.md

 ## Latest and greatest tooling

 Ideally in serious projects you should be using a tool called `pipenv`.
-This probably wont make sense until you understand virtualenvironments.
+This probably won't make sense until you understand virtualenvironments.
 It feels very similar to `npm` and `yarn` for those of you with a JavaScript background.

 This guide explains it nicely: https://realpython.com/pipenv-guide/

 ## Our expectations of you

-- We expect you to be using modern python
+- We expect you to be using modern python.
-- normal virtual environments are fine.
-But if you want to use virtualenvwrapper or pipenv that would be fine
+- Normal virtual environments are fine but if you want to use virtualenvwrapper or pipenv that would be fine.
-- if you git commit your virtualenv on any of your projects then you wont be marked as competent.
-The best you'll be able to hope for is "not yet competent"
+- If you git commit your virtualenv on any of your projects then you won't be marked as competent.
+The best you'll be able to hope for is "not yet competent".
-- use python 3.
-Python 2.7 is legacy python
+- Use python 3.
+Python 2.7 is legacy python.